DCB directive allocates one or more bytes of memory, and defines the initial runtime contents of the memory.

 = is a synonym for

-Unlike C strings, ARM assembler strings are not nul-terminated.
+Unlike C strings, armasm syntax assembler strings are not nul-terminated.
+You can

 C_string DCB "C_string",0